-\longversion{\textbf{Quantitative Results:}The experiments were conducted on 1.21 million users and 100 million transactions to assess how varying application capacity limits influence allocation outcomes.
-As shown in Table~\ref{tab:capacity_effect}, increasing app capacity sharply reduces the number of users requiring new installations—from about 2.25\% at a 10\% capacity limit to nearly zero at 40\%.
-This implies that a vast majority of users can be fully served even under moderate capacity levels, and only a very small subset (less than 2.3\%) faces unmet demand.
+As shown in Table~\ref{tab:capacity_effect}, increasing app capacity sharply reduces users requiring new installations from approximately $2.25\%$ at a $10\%$ capacity limit to nearly zero at $40\%$.
+Most users can therefore be fully served under moderate settings, while less than $2.3\%$ experience unmet demand.

-However, this increased capacity also accentuates duopoly tendencies, where a few dominant applications absorb a disproportionate share of the total transaction load.
-Such concentration, while improving feasibility, may negatively affect competition and resilience.
-Conversely, lowering app capacity reduces dominance but results in unallocated transactions—over 65 million at a 10\% limit—indicating potential service degradation if strict caps are imposed.
-If regulatory constraints, such as NPCI’s transaction thresholds per app, were enforced, the corresponding remaining transactions directly represent the volume that would go unserved, potentially leading to user friction and reduced system efficiency.
+However, increased capacity also accentuates duopoly tendencies, where a few dominant applications absorb a disproportionate share of total transaction load.
+Such concentration may negatively affect competition and resilience.
+Conversely, lowering app capacity reduces dominance but results in over 65 million unallocated transactions at a $10\%$ limit, indicating potential service degradation under strict caps.
+If regulatory constraints such as NPCI thresholds were enforced, remaining transactions would directly represent unserved demand, potentially causing user friction and reduced system efficiency. }